Noonanav/phage-set-transformer/README.md

 - Use `use_phage_weights=True` to automatically weight rare positive interactions
 - Try `normalization_type='l2_norm'` for consistent embedding scales
 - Monitor both MCC and F1 scores as they handle class imbalance better than accuracy
-- Consider stratified sampling in cross-validation
+- Stratified sampling is applied by default and ensures more consistent training dynamics

 **Slow Training**
 - Increase `batch_size` if memory allows